Our top pick for

 TTM: trailing 12 months

-There are currently 335,828 Rogers Corporation shares held short by investors – that's known as Rogers Corporation's "short interest".
-This figure is 5.6% down from 355,864 last month.
+There are currently 382,580 Rogers Corporation shares held short by investors – that's known as Rogers Corporation's "short interest".
+This figure is 37.9% up from 277,496 last month.

 There are a few different ways that this level of interest in shorting Rogers Corporation shares can be evaluated.

-Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Rogers Corporation.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Rogers Corporation.

 Find out more about how you can short Rogers Corporation stock.